eldief/TokenizedShares/README.md

     - Optional.
     - Default: All `ITokenizedShares` created by `SharesFactory`.

+  `releasable`: Returns ETH accrued by `ITokenizedShares` for `owner`.
+  - `owner`: Address of shares owner to release ETH to.
+    - Required.

+  - `tokenizedShares`: Address array of `ITokenizedShares` proxies.
+    - Optional.
+    - Default: All `ITokenizedShares` created by `SharesFactory`.

 ### ITokenizedShares
-  [Interface](https://github.com/eldief/TokenizedShares/blob/main/src/interfaces/ITokenizedShares.sol) that defines TokenizedShares implementation, contains 2 main functions:
+  [Interface](https://github.com/eldief/TokenizedShares/blob/main/src/interfaces/ITokenizedShares.sol) that defines TokenizedShares implementation.

+  Functions:

-  - `factoryMintShares`: Mint new shares.
+  `factoryMintShares`: Mint new shares.

-  - `releaseShares`: Release ETH to `owners`, proportionally on how many `TokenShares` they own.
+  `releaseShares`: Release ETH to `owners`, proportionally on how many `TokenShares` they own.

+  `releasable`: Returns ETH accrued by `ITokenizedShares` for `owner`.

+  `totalReleased`: Returns total amount of ETH released by `ITokenizedShares` contract for owners and keepers.

 ### ERC20TokenizedShares